James R. Johnson ** USAforging@gmail.com ** 940 6274529 ** 2955 CR 1370 Alvord, TX 76225

 COPYRIGHT © 2010 ANYANG USA and JOHNSON METALSMITHING LLC - ALL RIGHTS RESERVED.

 Anyang USA Power Hammer and Hydraulic Press Since 1956

 I am not an electrician.
 If you have any questions, my first recommendation is to hire a qualified electrician to scope out and wire your building for the new hammer.

-2. Another option is to install a rotary converter that will convert your single phase input to 3 phase output.
+If you do not have 3 phase power in your shop, it's not a problem.
+You can install a rotary converter that will convert your single phase input to 3 phase output.
 The real advantage of this is that if you size it properly, you can purchase other 3 phase equipment in the future and the converter can supply 3 phase power to your entire shop.
 This is what I have done in my shop.
 It gives you tremendous flexibility for the future.
 It is important to size the rotary converter correctly.
-The power hammer is considered "hard start" like air compressors.
-Typically, they recommend sizing the converter to 3X the size of the motor you are trying to power.
-Example, if your power hammer has a 5 hp motor, the rotary converter should be about 15 hp.
-Again, that will give you a lot of flexibility for the future.
-It has a little higher initial cost but long term, this is a great option.
+The power hammer is considered a "hard start" like air compressors.
+Rotary Converters will give you a lot of flexibility for the future.
+The initial cost is a little higher but long term, this is a great option.